alphagov/pay-tech-docs/source/documentation/set_up_a_live_epdq_account.md

 ## Test your configuration

-1. Contact your Worldpay account manager to confirm the cards you want to accept are set up.
+1. Contact your ePDQ account manager to confirm the cards you want to accept are set up.
 2. Make a test transaction on your live account.
 You can use [the GOV.UK Pay API](/api_reference) to do this, or use [payment